renovatebot/renovate/lib/manager/buildkite/readme.md

 *What [fileMatch](https://renovatebot.com/docs/configuration-options/#filematch) pattern(s) should be used?*

-`['\\.buildkite/.+\\.yml$']`
+`['buildkite\\.ya?ml', '\\.buildkite/.+\\.ya?ml$']`

 ---

 *Is it likely that many users would need to extend this pattern for custom file names?*

-It's quite likely that some users would need to add custom file matches.
+Only a small percentage of Buildkite users should need to add additional `fileMatch` patterns.

 ---

-*Is the fileMatch pattern likely to get many "false hits"?*
+*Is the fileMatch pattern likely to get many "false hits" for files that have nothing to do with package management?*

 Unlikely

 ## Parsing and Extraction

-*If a repository contains more than one package file, can they have dependencies on each other or is there any reason why they need to be read/parsed in serial instead of in parallel/independently?*
+*If a repository contains more than one package file*:
+- *Can they have links/dependencies with each other?
+- *Is there any reason why they need to be read/parsed together (in serial) instead of independently (in parallel)?*

 No